Marquette vs. Kansas College Basketball Predictions & Picks - November 21

 - With 17.3 assists per game, Marquette was sixth-best in the nation last year.

-- Giving up 7.5 3-pointers per game and conceding 34.7% from beyond the arc last season, Marquette was 218th and 247th in college basketball, respectively, in those categories.
+- Defensively, Marquette was 218th in college basketball in 3-pointers conceded per game at 7.5 last season.
+It was 247th in 3-point percentage conceded at 34.7%.

-- Marquette attempted 58% of its shots from inside the arc, and 42% from beyond it last season.
-In terms of makes, 69.5% of Marquette's baskets were 2-pointers, and 30.5% were 3-pointers.
+- The Golden Eagles took 58% of their shots from inside the 3-point line, and 42% from beyond it last year.
+In terms of makes, 69.5% of the Golden Eagles' buckets were 2-pointers, and 30.5% were 3-pointers.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.